arizzie/ChipSecuritySystem/Readme.md

 # Chip Security System

-Find the longest path --
+I wanted to showcase a bit of my work and then some optimization (even if very little) and then end it with a typical DFS solution without any fancy data structures, so I crafted 3 algorithms.

+Below is an explanation of how to run the program and command line arguments to run the different algorithms.

+Thank you for your consideration, I really had a lot fun with this excercise.

 ## Command Line Arguments

 The application supports several command line arguments:

-- `test` - Runs all test cases (fair warning there's a really long one at the end)
+- `test` - Runs all test cases (fair warning there's a really long one at the end).
+This compares all algorithms and shows timings and results.
 - `boring` - Runs the memory optimized version (DFS with lists and HashSet)
 - `faster` - Runs the optimized mapping algorithm
 - `slow` - Runs the unoptimized mapping algorithm